Edited by: Juan Ruiz

 Mint Experience customers have a variety of upgraded inflight amenities served by specially trained Mint Staff:

-- Entire fleet equipped with FlyFi, JetBlue’s gate-to-gate Wi-Fi service on flights within the contiguous U.S.
+- Entire fleet is equipped with FlyFi, JetBlue’s gate-to-gate Wi-Fi service on flights within the contiguous U.S.

 - Blanket, pillow, and sleep kit designed by Tuft & Needle